 The map format is sector-based like good ol' Build engine, but has evolved its ideas far beyond with a ton of new features like heightmaps, fast multiple reflections, HDR, lightmaps, voxels and proposed pixel-precise collision detection, as well as native multithreading support.
 Supporting a variety of rendering techniques (not being limited to just flat polygons), the engine also doesn't use Z-buffer, using span records instead, what makes rendering very fast even in pure software.
 Having a high degree of module integration and transparency between engine parts, Brahma engine is flexible and adjustable to any needs.
 With it, one can create very dynamic games with an oldschool look and feel.

-Now I'm developing a working prototype, which features a renderer fully implemented in software (thus, not being restricted by specific hardware features), somewhat inspired by Ken Silverman's Build engine but written from scratch, brought to the screen by the legacy Windows API.
+Now I'm developing a working prototype, which features a renderer fully implemented in software (thus, not being restricted by specific hardware features), somewhat inspired by Ken Silverman's Build engine but written from scratch and brought to the screen by the legacy Windows API.
 Next iterations will bring even more capabilities and speed through integration with CUDA, Direct2D, ASIO and other powerful APIs.
-Eventually the engine could be ported to other operating systems that use the x86-64 architecture if there's enough interest in doing that.
+Eventually the engine (along with the underlying framework) could be ported to other environments that use the x86-64 architecture if there's enough interest in doing that.